-Overview of 2011 Executive Compensation
+Overview of 2012 Executive Compensation

-The purpose of this Compensation Discussion and Analysis is to provide information about each material element of compensation that we pay or award to, or that is earned by, our named executive officers, who consist of our principal executive officer, our principal financial officer, and our five other most highly compensated executive officers whose total compensation for the fiscal year ended December 31, 2011, was in excess of \$100,000 and who were serving as executive officers at the end of that fiscal year, all as set forth in the Summary Compensation Table set forth below.
+The purpose of this Compensation Discussion and Analysis is to provide information about each material element of compensation that we pay or award to, or that is earned by the individuals set forth in the Summary Compensation Table set forth below (our "named executive officers"), including our principal executive officer, our principal financial officer, and our three other most highly compensated executive officers whose total compensation for the fiscal year ended December 31, 2012, was in excess of \$100,000 and who were serving as executive officers at the end of that fiscal year.
+This Compensation Discussion and Analysis also provides information about each material element of compensation that we pay or award to, or that is earned by, our Executive Chairman and Dr. Kathy Player, who would have been one of our three other most highly compensated executive officers but for the fact that she was not serving as an executive officer at the end of the fiscal year ended December 31, 2012.
+After serving in an executive capacity as Grand Canyon University President from July 31, 2008 through August 31, 2012, Dr. Player became the Associate Provost of Grand Canyon University, a non-executive position, on September 1, 2012.

-This Compensation Discussion and Analysis addresses and explains the compensation practices we followed in 2011, the numerical and related information contained in the summary compensation and related tables presented below, and actions we have taken regarding executive compensation since the end of our 2011 fiscal year.
+This Compensation Discussion and Analysis addresses and explains the compensation practices we followed in 2012, the numerical and related information contained in the summary compensation and related tables presented below, and actions we have taken regarding executive compensation since the end of our 2012 fiscal year.
 Specifically, this Compensation Discussion and Analysis addresses:

-- the objectives of our compensation program (found in the section entitled "Objectives of Compensation Programs"); - what our compensation program is designed to reward (also described in the section entitled "Objectives of Compensation Programs"); - each element of compensation (set forth in the section entitled "Compensation Programs Design and Elements of Compensation"); - why each element was chosen (described with each element of compensation, including base pay, short-term incentives and long-term incentives); - how amounts and formulas for pay are determined (also described with each element of compensation, including base pay, short-term incentives and long-term incentives); and - how each compensation element and our decisions regarding that element fit into the Company's overall compensation objectives and affect decisions regarding other elements (described with each element of compensation).
+- · the objectives of our compensation program (found in the section entitled "Objectives of Compensation Programs"); - · what our compensation program is designed to reward (also described in the section entitled "Objectives of Compensation Programs"); - each element of compensation (set forth in the section entitled "Compensation Programs Design and Elements of Compensation"); - · why each element was chosen (described with each element of compensation, including base pay, short-term incentives and long-term incentives); - how amounts and formulas for pay are calculated and determined (also described with each element of compensation, including base pay, short-term incentives and long-term incentives); and - how each compensation element and our decisions regarding that element fit into our overall compensation objectives and affect decisions regarding other elements (described with each element of compensation).